Kazuhiro Sasaki: Personal life

 Sasaki and his first wife, former idol singer Kaori Shimizu, had two children.
 After returning to Japan in 2005, Sasaki continued his affair with actress Kanako Enomoto, who was 13 years his junior.
 Shimizu and Sasaki divorced in 2005.
 Enomoto gave birth in April 2005, and Sasaki and Enomoto married in 2005.
 Enomoto gave birth to another child in 2006.

 Sasaki's interest in sports extends outside baseball.
 In 2002 and 2003, he lent his name to a team in Formula Nippon, an auto racing series in Japan.
 His Team 22 won two races in that time.
 He is currently the general representative of D'Station Racing in the Super GT series.

-Sasaki is also a successful race horse owner, with many of his horses being a dam of Halwa Sweet.
+Sasaki is also a successful race horse owner, with many of his horses being foals of Halwa Sweet.
 Notable horses Sasaki has owned include Verxina, named by Enomoto, who won the Victoria Mile twice, Vivlos, winner of the Shūka Sho and of the 2017 Dubai Turf race on Dubai World Cup Night, and Cheval Grand, winner of the 2017 Japan Cup.

 Sasaki has appeared as a judge on the Iron Chef television program.
 He had a side recording career, with an album of his vocals over techno beats.

 Sasaki chose 22 for his uniform number because he was born at 2:22 on February 22 (2/22).
 The BayStars have permanently honored his number.